arafatm/arafatm.github.io/_articles/games/swtor/readme.md

 recruits.
 Your orders are to report to General Garza, the head of Republic Special Forces, on Coruscant.
 From the Ord Mantell spaceport, take a shuttle to Carrick Station.
 From there, you can arrange transport to Coruscant.
+- Jorgan is being punished for Havoc's defection
+- promoted to Lt, and Jorgan is demoted to Sgt
+- Jorgan is assigned to new Havoc with you leading

 #####  Sith Inquisitor - Korriban

+Of Mind and Matter: You have been pulled from the ranks of slaves on Korriban and given a chance to complete the trials of the Sith Academy and become Sith, much to the disgust of your instructor, Overseer Harkun.
+Your first trial is to find the sacrificial chamber in the tomb of Ajunta Pall and speak to the hermit Spindrall, who will test your worth.
+Go to the sacrificial chamber in the tomb of Ajunta Pall.

+The Plight Of The Acolyte: Overseer Harkun has given you your second trial, but not many details.
+You must report to Inquisitor Zyn in the Academy jail to receive further instructions.
+Go to the Sith Academy jail and speak to Inquisitor Zyn.

+A Little Knowledge: Overseer Harkun has issued your third trial.
+You are to travel to the wilds of Korriban and enter the tomb of Marka Ragnos.
+There, you need to retrieve an ancient holocron that no Sith has been able to retrieve for a thousand years.
+Speak to the shuttle droid outside of the Academy and take a taxi to the lower wilds.

+The Secret of Tulak Hord: Overseer Harkun has given you your fourth trial.
+This time, Lord Zash herself has requested a text from the tomb of Tulak Hord.
+The complete text, however, has been divided between three tablets in the tomb.
+Lord Zash wants all three.
+Travel to the tomb of Tulak Hord and collect the tablets from the antechamber, the machine vault and the archives.

+Martial Law: Overseer Harkun is growing increasingly furious over your success at the trials.
+To remedy this, he has sent you to complete a trial of combat.
+You are to report to the combat training room on the second floor of the Sith Academy, and speak to the training master there.

+A Map for the Future: You have been given your final trial.
+You must venture into the tomb of Naga Sadow and retrieve an ancient map for Lord Zash.
+Unfortunately, to get to the map, you have to awaken an ancient creature known as the Dashade.
+To access the Dashade’s chamber, you must first gather the ancient rods hidden throughout the tomb.
+Gather the ancient rods from within the tomb of Naga Sadow.

+Onwards to Dromund Kaas: You’ve been sent to Dromund Kaas to meet with Lord Zash in her chambers and learn more about her plans for the map you retrieved.
+Board your ship and travel with your companion, Khem Val, to Dromund Kaas.

 #####  Do all of the capitals, Dromund Kaas/Coruscant class stories, here in any order you wish with agent being last completed)

+##### 1D.
+Hunter
+During the first target hunt to gain entry to the Great Hunt, it is mentioned the statue in the Jungle is nameless at this point.
+Later, the Hunter kills a sith apprentice at Lord Grathan's estate.
+Ultimately, all targets are finished with the hunter killing an Imperial Agent.
+He/she wins entry to the Great Hunt.

+##### 2D.
+Inquisitor
+The Colossus is named at this point when Zash sends the apprentice to the Slave revolt jungle.
+Later, the inquisitor kills a scientist hired by Lord Grathan and ultimately kills Darth Skotia.
+Darth Thanaton appears at this point and the Inquisitor finds out he/she is a descendent of Lord Kallig.
+The first holocron is obtained for Lord Zash's plan.

+##### 3D.
+Agent
+The slave revolt has been occurring for some time now.
+Varying terrorist connections are investigated including slaves and Theovar Mindak, who is sheltered by Lord Grathan.
+He is dealt with and the terrorists attack Darth Jadus ship, while the Agent is at the Dark Temple.
+He/she leaves to hunt the Eagle network.

+##### 4D.
+Warrior
+We find out that Lord Baras actually started the slave revolt.
+The Warrior kills the slave leaders and then kills Lord Grathan.
+(This effectively should end a couple of storylines on the planet.)
+He/she obtains the ravager and heads out to find the Jedi Padawan for Lord Baras.

+##### Coruscant
+Very few tie-ins are present here, but I tried to establish a loose timeline to do a chronological order for the original planets and then Coruscant.

+##### 1C.
+Knight
+General Varsuthra mentions that the Republic is working on a secret weapons project here.
+Lord Tarnis the Sith traitor is killed, but the Empire finds the secret weapons facilities indicating their start here in the Works.

+##### 2C.
+Smuggler
+Skavak tries to sell a counterfeit Ruby to the Empire who are in the Works now.
+Skavak had sold Rogun the Butcher's guns as well by this time (to the Empire?).
+The Smuggler gets the ship back and leaves to find Nok Drayan's fortune.

+##### 3C.
+Consular
+The Consular arrives to find a cure for his/her Master.
+He/she does this, but ends up killing Lars Braddeg, who is working for the Sith Plaguebearer.
+Jedi Council members have arrived on Coruscant by this time and send the consular to help others.
+##### 4C.
+Trooper
+General Garza appears and wants the Trooper to cut off supplies to the Havok defectors.
+Jak Kardan is found and is working with justicars and imps who are established now on Coruscant.
+The Trooper clears the Imps from the Works effectively keeping the planet safe.

 #####  Imperial Agent - Dromund Kaas
 #####  Jedi Knight - Taris
 #####  Jedi Knight - Nar Shadaa